-At the moment, page experience isn’t an official Google ranking factor, but it will become so once the new metrics are introduced.
+At the moment, page experience isn’t an official Google ranking factor, but it will become one in June 2021.
 As previously mentioned, they will combine with the metrics already in place so that each of them will form an essential part of your potential customers’ user experience.

 At the moment, most people already know that mobile-friendliness, a malware-free site, HTTPS, and few pop-ups are considered essential by Google.
 Before long, Core Web Vitals will be, as well.

 To the average website user, LCP, FID, and CLS will not mean much.
 You may not even know how to manage these areas to ensure your webpage is performing as well as it could.
 We’ll address each of these components below.
 However, you can also reach out to a digital marketing company like Clickthrough for assistance.

 Largest Contentful Paint (LCP) refers to the length of time it takes for a page to load from a user’s perspective.
 This feature differs from other page speed measurements like First Contextual Paint and TTFB because it measures how much time it takes for someone to click on a link and see most of the content on the screen.

 You can measure your LCP score now by using Google PageSpeed Insights.
 This feature allows you to see the areas of your website that could do with improvement.
 It will measure what passes and what doesn’t while also showing you which URLs require page performance improvements.